iqhive/runtime.link/Readme.md

 ## Link Layers.
 Each layer enables the API to be linked against using a different communication protocol.

-The four available runtime.link layers are:
+The three available runtime.link layers are:

-    * api - the API represents a network interface with a selection of endpoints ie. a REST API.
     * cmd - the API represents program that is executed in scripts and/or over the command line.
     * lib - the API represents a shared library that can be called using the platform-native ABI.
+    * rpc - the API represents a network interface with a selection of endpoints ie. a REST API.

 ## Builtin Linkers